Tanamo-Inc/Flutter-Projects/CHEAT_SHEET.md

 *****************************************************************

-Q.2 What is a Widgets ?
+Q.2 What is a Widget ?

  A widget in Flutter represents an immutable description of part of the user interface; all graphics, including text, shapes, and animations are created using widgets.